â–ş Listen Live

 Shearer said some small things remain to be done to complete the new school, but over the summer, district operations and IT staff “worked tirelessly” with the general contractor, Signia Construction of Vancouver, to move materials and classroom resources into the new building.

-Demolition of the old building is well underway, but will not be finished when school resumes.
-Once levelled, Shearer said that area will be reshaped into a staff parking lot and playing field.
+Demolition of the old building has been completed, but clean up of the debris will not be finished when school resumes.
+Shearer said that area will be reshaped into a staff parking lot and playing field.

 In a news release, Kootenay-Monashee MLA Steve Morissette, who used to be the school district’s director of operations, said he was “thrilled” for students to attend the new Glenmerry Elementary.